brokencuph/study-to-think/README.md

 # FEIRAN (original study-to-think)
 A simple student course grade assessment system written in C++ and Qt.

 Although it has a number of different features, this project was originally only aimed for a university software engineering practice, so **use with caution** if used for production purposes.
-However, it may be a good project for demonstrating use of several technology listed in the bottom.
+However, it may be a good project for demonstrating use of several technology listed at the bottom.

 Prebuilt Windows binary available [here](https://github.com/brokencuph/study-to-think/releases/tag/v1.0beta).
 (Windows 7 or below not supported)